danbsi/github4standards/README.md

 # github4standards
 ## context
-- the d^4 gruop recognise - as well as many others - that we may be able to use new tools to speed up standards making
+- the d^4 group recognise - as well as many others at bsi - that we may be able to use new tools to speed up standards making
 - there is neglible barrier to trying github as a tool for this
 - we ahve committees that are very technically competent, and may as well trial tools (github, wiki, other...)